Federal Minimum Wage Through History, Plus Sundry Thoughts

 Many believe that the increase in minimum wage is not the social panacea that many people envision.
 It can really hurt the job market, especially now that the economy is still reeling from its dismal performance.
 I believe that our politicians have chosen the wrong measure and the wrong time to increase the minimum wage.
 Had it happened among general prosperity, few voices would have been heard against the measure.
 As it stands now, the raise will actually eliminate jobs instead of creating them and provoke a general outcry among the business world; and we can’t really afford that now, can we?

-The minimum wage issue is a thorny one, especially if one sees on what other people in the world considers a minimum living wage.
-A minimum living wage is something that has to be agreed on, where a person has the wherewithal to afford a home, food, medical care and the other necessities of life.
+The minimum wage issue is a thorny one, especially if you see what other people elsewhere in our world consider as a minimum living wage.
+In my opinion, a minimum living wage is an amount that should allow anyone the wherewithal to afford a home, food, medical care and the other necessities of life.

 Our capitalist system is very cruel to the entry level creatures that are the worker bees, and I feel there has to be a certain amount of socialism embedded into the fabric of our society to take care of all of us.

-makes me think that become an entrepreneur is a best choice.. :)
+This makes me think that becoming an entrepreneur could be the best choice. 🙂

-You are right, now is definitely a bad time to do this.
-In my opinion I’m not sure when a good time is though.
-Raising minimum wage causes businesses to pay their employees more.
-Sometimes even the ones that aren’t on minimum wage.
-Businesses can’t print money like the government so if they want to keep their profits the same they either have to lay off people or raise their prices.
+Raising the minimum wage causes businesses to pay their employees more, sometimes, including those who aren’t on minimum wage.
+Businesses can’t print money like the government so if they want to maintain their profits at the same level, they either have to lay off people or raise their prices.
 They could decide to take a profit loss, but I don’t see most businesses doing that.
 I know I certainly wouldn’t want to.
 I just don’t see how raising the minimum wage ever helps since it leads to less jobs or higher costs for all goods because businesses don’t want to take the profit hit.

 I have to agree with the original post, that raising the rate has been counterproductive.
 I’m seeing retail establishments, which typically employ min wage workers, shorten their hours, which means people are working less.
 We have to remember that when the min wage goes up, so do related payroll costs.
 Employers are in a real squeeze, and can’t pay more than they can pay no matter what the min rate may be.
 Either they’ll cut hours or they’ll cut jobs.